 Password authentication is required in order to connect to a remote AutoMate client; whether it is an AutoMate Runtime, Professional or Premium version, thus, a password must initially be configured for each client that will be remotely administered.
 Since a Runtime includes no interface, password entry is accomplished during the installation process.
 A screen will appear at some stage during installation prompting for a password to be entered.
 Simply enter the password in the appropriate fields and click Next to complete the process.

 Go to Windows Start -> Run and enter regedit.
-In Windows Vista or Windows 7, go to Start and enter regedit in the Search field and hit ENTER.
+In Windows Vista, go to Start and enter regedit in the Search field and hit ENTER.

 Find and open the following registry entry: